infinivision/ClickHouse/docs/en/operations/table_engines/mergetree.md

     - `merge_with_ttl_timeout` — Minimum delay in seconds before repeating a merge with TTL.
 Default value: 86400 (1 day).
     - `write_final_mark` — Enables or disables writing the final index mark at the end of data part.
 Default value: 1.
 Don't turn it off.
     - `storage_policy` — Storage policy.
 See [Using Multiple Block Devices for Data Storage](#table_engine-mergetree-multiple-volumes).
+    - `enable_insertion_deduplication` - Enable block insertion deduplication.
+Default value: 0.
+    - `insertion_deduplication_window` - How many last blocks of hashes should be kept in file (old blocks will be deleted).
+Default value: 100.

 **Example of Sections Setting**